Shronky/spontaneous-combustion-site/README.md

-# dev-site
+# Spontaneous Combustion website
-Sonpataneous Combustion Developer website.
+A website to for the Spontaneous Combustion Developer.